What is diabetic neuropathy?

 Be clear with your doctor about what is helping you feel better and what is not.
 You and your doctor can work together to find the treatment that helps you the most.

 Can diabetic neuropathy be prevented?

-Keeping your blood sugar levels in a target range may help prevent neuropathy from ever developing.
-The best way to do this is by getting to and staying at a healthy weight by exercising and eating healthy foods.
+Keeping your blood sugar levels in your target range, set with your doctor, may help prevent neuropathy from ever developing.
+The best way to do this is by checking your blood sugar and adjusting your treatment.
+It is also important to get to and stay at a healthy weight by exercising and eating healthy foods.

 Frequently Asked Questions

 eMedicineHealth Medical Reference from Healthwise

 © 1995-2014 Healthwise, Incorporated.
 Healthwise, Healthwise for every health decision, and the Healthwise logo are trademarks of Healthwise, Incorporated.